sgeevar/health-score-calculator/README.md

 -----------
 1. There is a delay for new hourly files to be uploaded and to prevent 404 errors using a 10min offset with default times.
+2. Since the whole 1 hour file is download and available to process, not discarding the events before the start time and after end time.